portainer/portainer-updater/README.md

-# Portainer-upgrader
+# Portainer-updater

-A tool to upgrade the Portainer software.
+A tool to update the Portainer software.

 Build: